queensferryme/smms.py/README.md

 # upload all jpg-format images in ~/images/ and comment them
 ```

-### seach
+### search

-Command `search` enables you to filter and view your local history.
+Command `search` enables you to search and view your local history.
 Yet another example:

 ```bash
 smms search --help